 Advice for residents on maintaining areas of land not owned by the council.

-The council currently maintains a large number of grass and landscaped areas in local communities, including some where the land is not owned by the council.
+We currently maintain a large number of grass and landscaped areas in local communities, including some where we don't own the land.

 As a result of ongoing reductions to our annual budget, we cannot afford to continue to maintain land which we do not own.
 It's important that we tell you what you need to do now.